Smoking in Albania

-Smoking in Albania is prevalent as about 40% of Albanians smoke regularly.
+Smoking in Albania is prevalent, as about 40% of Albanians smoke regularly.
 In Europe, only Turkey has a higher smoking rate than Albania.

 Albanians annually spend more than €300 million on tobacco products.
-Zog I of Albania was reported to smoke 200 cigarettes a day.
 Albania adopted tough anti-smoking laws in 2007, but they are not strictly enforced.
-Smoking prevalence is increasing, especially among females ages 13 to 15.
+Smoking prevalence is increasing, especially among girls ages 13 to 15.
 The smoking rate for teens between the ages of 13 and 15 is currently 15%.